-harmonious whole so as to effectuate the legislative goal."
+In interpreting a statute, the Court must evaluate the statute in its entirety, thereby placing "its terms in context" in order to "interpret the several parts of a statute as a consistent and harmonious whole so as to effectuate the legislative goal."
 Cuccinelli v.
 Rector & Visitors of the Univ. of Va., 283 Va.
 420, 425 (2012) (citations and internal quotation marks omitted).
 Here, the operative language of Code § 8.01-581.010 is prefaced by the statement "[u]pon application of a party."
 (Emphasis added.)
 Thus, in the context of Code § 8.01-581.010, the term "applicant" is synonymous with the term "party."

 As service of "any process, order or other legal papers" to a party's attorney is imputed to the party, Code § 8.01-314, and an applicant is synonymous with party in the context of a motion to vacate under Code § 8.01-581.010, then the 90-day time period to file a motion to vacate the arbitration award in the present case began when Griffith received the award.
-Here, the record clearly demonstrates that Griffith received the arbitration award on October 10, 2017 when he signed it as "seen and excepted to."
-Accordingly, Touma had until January 8, 2018 to file his motion to vacate.
+Here, the record clearly demonstrates that a copy of the arbitration award was delivered to Griffith on October 4, 2017.
+Accordingly, Touma had until January 2, 2018 to file his motion to vacate.
 As Touma did not file his motion to vacate until January 18, 2018, the circuit court erred in finding that the motion to vacate the arbitration award was timely filed.